 - In Drawn Together Xandir, who is Camp Gay, "tosses a mercy-fuck" to Hollywood Pudgy Toot.
 He clearly didn't enjoy it.

 - In an episode of The Simpsons, Barney's high school sweetheart returns to Springfield, and she is a successful journalist.
-She doesn't see them being together again, but she does give him pity sex while he flies a helicopter.
+Barney ends up saving her from peril by picking her up in his helicopter, after which he asks her if she might be willing to give him another chance.
+She answers that while she doesn't see any chance that the two of them can get together again, she is willing to give him a half hour of pity sex while he flies the helicopter.

 - Many of the gags in The 40-Year-Old Virgin revolve around Andy's friends misguided attempts to get him laid, including taking him speed-dating and hiring a prostitute who turns out to be a transvestite.

-- Subverted (or maybe zig-zagged) in A Song of Ice and Fire.
+- Subverted (or maybe Zig-Zagged) in A Song of Ice and Fire.
 Tyrion's first sexual experience is with a woman who seems to just love him for who he is.
-Then it turned out that his brother Jaime hired a prostitute to play the part of Tyrion's loving girlfriend.
-Then it turned out that that was a lie Tywin forced Jaime to tell Tyrion — the woman wasn't a prostitute and really did just love Tyrion for himself.
+Then it turns out that his brother Jaime hired a prostitute to play the part of Tyrion's loving girlfriend.
+Then it turns out that that was a lie Tywin forced Jaime to tell Tyrion — the woman wasn't a prostitute and really did just love Tyrion for himself.

 - In Devdas after learning that he cannot be with Paro anymore, the titular character's friend introduces him to a High-Class Call Girl named Chandramukhi, in an attempt to cheer him up.